mviereck/runx/README.md

    ```
  - Constraints in MSYS2:
    - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server.
 For that reason, using `runix` in MSYS2 is possible, but discouraged.
+You need option `--no-auth`.
    - In MSYS2 `runx` only supports X server *VcXsrv*, but not *XWin*.

 ## GPU hardware acceleration